ddarmon/sfinsc-day1/README.md

 ![Alt Text](https://raw.githubusercontent.com/ddarmon/sfinsc-day1/master/graphics/network-after-fr.png)

-Fruchterman-Reingold is a force-directed layout: that means it treats the the nodes as embedded in a (purely hypothetical!) physical system, where attraction / repulsion between nodes is determined by whether or not nodes are connected.
+Fruchterman-Reingold is a force-directed layout: that means it treats the the nodes as embedded in a (purely hypothetical!) physical system, where attraction / repulsion between nodes is determined by forces related to the proximity of nodes and whether or not they are connected.
 See [here](http://citeseer.ist.psu.edu/viewdoc/download;jsessionid=19A8857540E8C9C26397650BBACD5311?doi=10.1.1.13.8444&rep=rep1&type=pdf) for more details.
 We see that after applying Fruchterman-Reingold, some of the clusters have 'relaxed.'

 > **Pointer:** If you ever want to 'reset' the layout, you can run Random Layout, which randomly distributes the nodes of the network in a prescribed volume of space.
 Then you can run the desired layout algorithm 'from scratch.'